 In 2019, 9 out of the 10 largest companies globally, defined by market capitalisation, were catalysed by venture capital.
-These include Apple, Microsoft and Tesla: all major players generating millions of jobs annually and trillions in market value.
+They include Apple, Microsoft and Tesla: all major players generating millions of jobs annually and trillions in market value.
 Another thing all these companies have in common?
-They are all STEM-based, thus demonstrating a clear influence of STEM combined with venture capital on the world today.
+They are all science, technology, engineering and maths (STEM)-based.

 A brief history of STEM and VC

-STEM and venture finance have always had a close relationship since the start of VC.
-These include – but are not limited to – the Manhattan Project (1939-1946) and the first modern VC firm: American Research and Development Corporation (ARDC), which made private investments by leveraging technologies developed during World War II.
+STEM and venture finance have had a close relationship since the start of VC.
+These include – but are not limited to – the Manhattan Project (1939-1946) and the first modern VC firm: American Research and Development Corporation (ARDC), invested in technologies being developed during World War II.
 This close relationship originates from STEM and VCs joint mission: to drive innovation and technology.

 The future of STEM in the VC ecosystem

-At their core, a career in VC and STEM requires many similar skills.
+At the core, careers in VC and STEM require many similar skills.
 These include problem-solving, critical thinking, innovation and communication.
-Yet now, VC’s are focusing on developing a deep talent pool of finance professionals with investment, technical and entrepreneurial experience to support S&T companies to scale up.
-This has begun a significant shift away from typical VC profiles predominantly coming from consulting, general finance or investment banking.
+Consequently, VCs are focusing on developing a deep talent pool of finance professionals with investment, technical and entrepreneurial experience to support STEM companies to scale up.
+This has instigated a significant shift away from typical VC profiles predominantly coming from consulting, general finance or investment banking.

 Newton is an investor training and development program for investors who fuel the global innovation ecosystem: VCs, LPs, angels, accelerators, and tech transfer officers worldwide, improving the end-to-end journey through which venture capital flows.